Ishmam-Ruhan/Spring-boot-localization-with-caching/README.md

 Now, while saving/updating book,

     - We have to set all non-localized field value to main object.

-    - save the main object.
-    - send the saved main object through localizationUtils service with repository,
+    - send the non-saved main object through localizationUtils service with repository,

 Example: